microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/app-study-page.png)](../_static/images/howto_guides/portal_guide/app-study-page.png)

-The Study Information page requires a valid ‘Study Name’ and a valid email address.
+The Study Information page requires a valid "Study Name" and Principal Investigator email address.
 All other fields are optional and can be completed in the app or in the Submission Portal.
 Study names and all other information can be updated or added via the app or Submission Portal.
 See [Study](#study) for more details about Study information.
 Also in the New Study you will select the "Environment Template" that best fits your samples.
 The templates available correspond to the GSC environmental extensions.
 More information is available [above](#environmental-extension).
 Multiple environments can be selected and submitted in one submission.

 Select "Save" once study information has been completed.